wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 eastus2
    </pre>

-1. Select the Region (aka Location) closest to intended users and/or pricing.
+1. PROTIP: Select the Region (aka Location) closest to intended users, for pricing, and have features available.

    PROTIP: There are differences in prices among regions.
 "WestUS" is generally the least expensive among US regions.